 Mr. Gelston’s pro bono work includes serving as a trustee of the Bronx Preparatory Charter School in New York and of The Lark Play Development Center.

-Mr. Gelston has been repeatedly cited as one of the country’s leading practitioners in mergers and acquisitions by, among others, Chambers USA: America’s Leading Lawyers for Business from 2007 through 2012; Chambers Global: The World’s Leading Lawyers for Business from 2007 through 2013; The Legal 500 in 2012; and The Best Lawyers in America from 2007 through 2013.
+Mr. Gelston has been repeatedly cited as one of the country’s leading practitioners in mergers and acquisitions by, among others, Chambers USA: America’s Leading Lawyers for Business from 2007 through 2013; Chambers Global: The World’s Leading Lawyers for Business from 2007 through 2013; The Legal 500 in 2012 and 2013; and The Best Lawyers in America from 2007 through 2014.
 In addition, Cravath’s mergers and acquisitions practice received a high ranking by Chambers for being “knowledgeable and responsive, with excellent levels of service.”
 In 2012, Mr. Gelston was chosen by corporate counsel as one of the BTI Client Service All‑Stars for his exceptional commitment to understanding his clients’ legal and business objectives, recognizing client goals and providing innovative and effective solutions tailored specifically to the client’s desired outcome.

 Mr. Gelston was born in New York, New York.
 He received an A.B. cum laude from Harvard College in 1974, where he was elected to Phi Beta Kappa, and a J.D. magna cum laude from Harvard Law School in 1977, where he was the Supreme Court Note Editor of the Law Review and awarded the Sears Prize.
 After a one‑year clerkship with Hon.
 John M. Wisdom of the U.S. Court of Appeals for the Fifth Circuit, he joined Cravath in 1978.
 Mr. Gelston became a partner in 1984.